 Moving uncertified firewood out of several counties in Northern Illinois is prohibited due to a spongy moth infestation and quarantine in those areas.
-Also, the Illinois Department of Agriculture bans walnut firewood from states with known infestations of thousand canker disease.

 The following additional firewood information applies to Illinois forests, parks, and protected areas: